 Note: Non-performing loans include loans that are (1) 90 days or more past due and still accruing or (2) non-accrual.
-The adoption of the Financial Accounting Standards Board (FASB)'s new "current excepted credit losses" (CECL) methodology for estimating allowances for credit losses may have influenced the calculation of loan loss provisions and loan loss reserves.
-In addition, Section 4013 of the Coronavirus Aid, Relief, and Economic Security (CARES) Act and the Interagency Statements on Loan Modifications issued on March 22 and April 7, 2020, may have impacted the calculation of loan loss provisions, loan loss reserves, non-performing loans and net charge-offs.
+The adoption of the Financial Accounting Standards Board (FASB)'s new "current expected credit losses" (CECL) methodology for estimating allowances for credit losses may have influenced the calculation of loan loss provisions and loan loss reserves.
+In addition, Section 4013 of the Coronavirus Aid, Relief, and Economic Security (CARES) Act and the Interagency Statements on Loan Modifications issued on March 22 and April 7, 2020, as well as the ASU No. 2022-02, "Financial Instruments - Credit Losses (Topic 326): Troubled Debt Restructurings and Vintage Disclosures", issued by FASB in March 2022, may have impacted the calculation of loan loss provisions, loan loss reserves, non-performing loans, and net charge-offs.
 See "Caveats and Limitations" for details.